 We give preference to projects that

-- can easily be replicated and used by other organizations; and
+- can easily be replicated and used by other organizations

 Who can apply?

-NYSP2I Community Grants is a funding opportunity for nonprofits, community organizations, and local government agencies based and operating in New York State.
+NYSP2I Community Grants are a funding opportunity for community organizations and local government agencies based and operating in New York State.

-Community organizations may include, but are not limited to, organizations with a focus in environmental, public health, or occupational health protection; academic institutions, neighborhood associations; environmental justice organizations; community development corporations; health centers; and local unions and labor organizations.
+Community organizations are defined as any nonprofit group based in New York State that conducts the majority of its work within the state.
+Eligible organizations may include, but are not limited to: lawfully incorporated/registered organizations with a focus in environmental, public health, or occupational health protection; academic institutions; neighborhood associations; environmental justice organizations; community development corporations; public benefit corporations; health centers; local unions and labor organizations; and other nonprofits.
 Community organizations do not need to be 501(c)(3) organizations, but they must submit a W-9 form with their application.